strapi/documentation/docusaurus/docs/dev-docs/plugins/documentation.md

 ## Swagger UI

 The documentation plugin visualizes your API using [Swagger UI](https://swagger.io/tools/swagger-ui/).
-To access the UI, select Documentation from the plugins menu and then click “Open Documentation”.
-Using Swagger UI you can view all of the endpoints available on your API and trigger API calls.
+To access the UI, select "Documentation" in the left sidebar under the "plugins" section.
+Then click "Open documentation" to open the Swagger UI.
+Using the Swagger UI you can view all of the endpoints available on your API and trigger API calls.

 ### Authenticated requests